alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_06_log_management.md

 ![Log collection](images/diagrams/log-collection.png)

-In this diagram we can see that in each ECS instance, an application is generating logs and sending them to [Rsyslog](https://en.wikipedia.org/wiki/Rsyslog) (this is the case of our java application, thanks to the SystemD configuration file that specifies `StandardOutput=syslog` and `StandardError=syslog`).
+In this diagram we can see that in each ECS instance, an application generates logs and sends them to [Rsyslog](https://en.wikipedia.org/wiki/Rsyslog) (this is the case of our java application, thanks to the SystemD configuration file that specifies `StandardOutput=syslog` and `StandardError=syslog`).